One Hour Training for Small Group Hosts

 - Are you trusting in the sacrificial death and resurrection of the Lord Jesus Christ alone for forgiveness and your eternal life?

-In other words, do you believe Jesus died for your sins, rose from the dead and that based on trusting in Him alone, your sins are forgiven and you will spend eternity with God?
+Do you believe Jesus died for your sins, rose from the dead and that based on trusting in Him alone, your sins are forgiven and you will spend eternity with God?
 John 3:16; Romans 6:23; I Corinthians 15:3-4,57; 1 Peter 2:24.

 - Is this your church home?